-Some of our trash will not be picked up by Advanced Disposal.
+Some of our trash will not be picked up by Waste Management.
 What kinds of "trash" won’t be picked up, and more importantly: what can you do with it?

 Most trash items that won’t fit into a Courville container can be placed on the curb for bulk trash collection or yard waste collection.
 Advanced Disposal will pick up two cubic yards of bulk trash (about the size of a sofa).
 If you have more than that, you can put it out a little at a time.